Skip to main content

 Previous appeals at your preferred school

-Previous decisions on school admission appeals do not set precedents, so no-one can predict whether your appeal will be successful or not.
+Previous decisions on school admission appeals do not influence current decisions, so no-one can predict whether your appeal will be successful or not.
+You cannot ask to see copies of previous appeals or know why other appeals were successful.

 Your appeal will be considered on your own individual circumstances.